practicalli/neovim/docs/install/neovim.md

         sudo apt install fd-find xclip luarocks
         ```

-    Add `set clipboard+=unnamedplus` to the Neovim configuration to use the Linux clipboard tool

     ???
 INFO "Wayland requires wl-clipboard"
         Install the `wl-clipboard` package to use the Wayland desktop clipboard with Neovim
         !!!
 NOTE ""
             ```shell
             sudo apt install wl-clipboard
             ```

 === "MacOSX Homebrew"